CodeFromAnywhere/openapi-chat-completion/README.md

 The url determines the openapi, the openapi determines the tools and authorization.
 I have already added operationIds, but another very interesting thing would be to embed actionschema search into big openapis, so we only show the most relevant tool(s) based on the messages.

-# Better

-- Aggregate to JSON (`streamToJsonResponse`)
-- Add user ratelimit of 60 messages per hour
-- Allow edge

 # Decisions/questions

-- Can i make this embeddable using a little circle turning into a sidebar?
+- Can I make this embeddable using a little circle turning into a sidebar?
 That would be a very nice add-on
 - Do access token check on frontend as well as on backend?
 Can be useful UX wise.
 - Shall I allow for additional tools (that aren't executed, but live alongside it)?
 For now, respond with 'tools need to be supplied over OpenAPI'.
 - Allowed additional header for LLM basePath + secret